-Any documents used for verification must be the original (not photocopies) and generally must be dated within 60 days of the date they are provided to the CCHA.
+Any documents used for verification must be the original (not photocopies) and generally must be dated within 60 days of the CCHA request.
 The documents must not be damaged, altered or in any way illegible.
+CCHA reserves the right to challenge the validity of any document and may request additional forms for support or clarification.
+If anyone in the family is a person with disabilities and requires a specific accommodation in order to fully utilize our programs and services please contact the housing authority at 361-889-3300.